moneroexamples/memory-pool/README.md

-# Export our transactions from blockchain into csv file
+# Show transactions in memory pool

-In this example, it is shown how to export our transactions from the blockchain (given our address and private viewkey) into a csv file.
-This can be very useful for making summaries or reports of our incoming and outgoing transactions.
+In this example, it is shown how to get transactions from the memory pool

 ## Prerequisites